CompNet/SignedStabilityBenchmark/README.md

 The script will produce the following subfolders in the folder `out`:
-* `partitions`: Folder containing all obtained partitions.
+* `benchmark-analysis/partitions`: Folder containing all obtained partitions.
-* `csv`: Folder containing all csv results, as well as their corresponding plots (as in the submitted article).
+* `benchmark-analysis/csv`: Folder containing all csv results, as well as their corresponding plots (as in the submitted article).